pastagang/pastagang/paper/readme.md

 ## Audience

 I love performing to an audience.
-I find it very exhausting.
+I find it very exhilarating.
 But it can sometimes feel self-indulgent.
 With jamming, this isn't a problem.
 It's more collaborative or something blah blah blah...

 ## Untitled other sections